Pra-1/E-bottle/README.md

 This technology leverages the Peltier effect, enabling the transfer of heat between the beverage inside the bottle and the external environment.
 By utilizing this principle, the electric bottle can rapidly cool down a drink to an icy refreshment or elevate it to a steaming hot beverage, all while preserving the desired temperature for extended periods.
 # Component
-outershell
+outershell,
-Inner Chamber
+Inner Chamber,
-Cooling Module
+Cooling Module,
-Heating Module
+Heating Module,
-temperature sensor
+temperature sensor,
-Control panel
+Control panel,
-Rechargeable battery
+Rechargeable battery,
-Companion App
+Companion App,
-insulation
+insulation ,
-lid/cap
+lid/cap.